Justia Lawyer Rating

 Use of pre-dispute arbitration clauses for claims of sexual harassment or sexual assault was upended by the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act of 2021.
 FINRA has now changed its rules to comport with the Act.

-Rule 2263 (titled: Arbitration Disclosure to Associated Persons Signing or Acknowledging Form U4) now includes a new Section 4 stating:
+Amendments to FINRA’s Rules FINRA Rule 2263 Rule 2263 (titled: Arbitration Disclosure to Associated Persons Signing or Acknowledging Form U4) now includes a new Section 4 stating:

 “A party alleging a sexual assault claim or sexual harassment claim that has agreed to arbitrate before the dispute arose may elect post dispute not to arbitrate such a claim under the Code.
 Such a claim may be arbitrated if the parties have agreed to arbitrate it after the dispute arose.”

-Rule 13100 contains definitions applicable to the Code of Arbitration Procedure for Industry Disputes.
+FINRA Rule 13100 Rule 13100 contains definitions applicable to the Code of Arbitration Procedure for Industry Disputes.
 FINRA has added a definition for “sexual assault claim,” meaning:

 “a claim involving a nonconsensual sexual act or sexual contact, as such terms are defined in section 2246 of title 18 of the United States Code or similar applicable Tribal or State law, including when the victim lacks capacity to consent.”